-&lt;sup>16 The Eurofound is an EU agency based in Dublin whose mandate is to gather knowledge to contribute to the planning and design of policies to improve the conditions of life and work of Europeans.
+16 The Eurofound is an EU agency based in Dublin whose mandate is to gather knowledge to contribute to the planning and design of policies to improve the conditions of life and work of Europeans.
 The EWCS questionnaire is designed by a group of experts and policy makers on the area of work and employment, together with the Foundation research staff.
 The Foundation also prepares the principles for the sampling and fieldwork methodology, which are then part of the technical conditions of a tender.

-One of the key advantages of the EWCS with respect to other surveys (especially, in comparison to Eurostat's) is the fact that the whole endeavour is funded, designed and coordinated centrally.
+coordinated centrally.
 This ensures a level of comparability which is higher than in other European labour market surveys.
 Another important advantage of the EWCS is a high degree of transparency and documentation of the whole research process.
 The sample of the EWCS is representative of all persons in employment in private households in all EU member states (and some European non-Member States, such as Turkey, the Former Yugoslavian Republic of Macedonia, Norway, Albania, Kosovo and Montenegro).
 The fieldwork procedures follow the same principles across Europe: in all countries, the sample is stratified by region and size of settlement, and the interviews are clustered by geographic proximity.
 The actual selection of households is based on the random-walk method, and within the selected household one employed individual is randomly selected.

-The size of the sample for the latest EWCS for most countries is 1,000 cases per country.
-This, in fact, is the main problem of the EWCS.
+The size of the sample for the latest EWCS for most countries is 1,000 cases per country.17 This, in fact, is the main problem of the EWCS.
 This sample size allows for the production of good estimates of the overall incidence of the phenomena captured in the survey at the national level, but if ones wants to go deeper and break down the results within countries by gender, sectors, occupations or other variables, the number of cases used for specific estimations very quickly becomes too small and the estimation is unreliable.
-The analysis of this paper is restricted to the EU-15 states to allow for a reasonable manageability and interpretation of the results.
-18
+The analysis of this paper is restricted to the EU-15 states to allow for a reasonable manageability and interpretation of the results.18